 VisualSP allows any type of content (such as walkthroughs, videos, tip sheets, announcement banners) to appear automatically to users at a predefined schedule.
 For example, an announcement banner can automatically show up for users between a certain date range on any application informing them of important information.
 Or a walkthrough can be scheduled so it plays automatically every month interactively guiding users step by step to perform certain actions on specified pages.
 This provides a set it and forget it type of mechanism for VisualSP customers who want to provide scheduled contextual information to their users.

 WalkMe does support a piece of content to automatically load for the first time.
 However, there is no support for pre-scheduling of content to automatically load between a certain period of time.

-Since the beginning, VisualSP has had very strong tie-in to Microsoft applications.
+Since the beginning, VisualSP has had very strong tie-in to Microsoft applications such as Microsoft 365, Teams and Dynamics 365.
 VisualSP is able to target content on Microsoft applications much more granularly.
-For example, when help items are created in VisualSP, they can be targeted to users with specific permissions and can be made to target specific types of content.
-Of course, this is all in addition to being able to target by URL and other methods.
+For example, when items are created in VisualSP, they can be targeted to users with specific permissions and can be made to target specific types of content.
+Of course, this is all in addition to being able to target by URL, browsers and other methods.

 WalkMe started its journey on Salesforce so it has strong tie-in to that application.
 It also has URL targeting methods to target any URL in an application.

 VisualSP has created or curated over 1,500 help items related to Microsoft Office 365 and Dynamics 365.
 We keep all of this content current and updated so our customers don't have to create this foundational content themselves.
 Our customers then focus on creating and maintaining their own custom help items required for their systems using our provided templates or creating them from scratch.